Diane Lane - Jennifer Marsh

 The ending was also horrible.
 It's one of those endings that I hate where the hero and villain settle things once and for all in a horrific battle, which leads to...nothing in particular.
 The film just ended after it was all said and done.
 I was left going, "That's it!?"
 Yeah, one of THOSE endings.
 Ugh.

 The direction by Gregory Hoblit was decent enough that I can't complain about it.
-It wasn't particularly energenic, riveting, or thrilling, but I definitely felt the film's moody atmosphere.
+It wasn't particularly energetic, riveting, or thrilling, but I definitely felt the film's moody atmosphere.
 I also liked the gloomy cinematography as well.
 Nice blue tint to this film.
 I'm just wondering why Hoblit was trying to make Diane Lane look so old and haggard?
-It didn't really work because I still thought she was beautiful and bangable.
+It didn't really work because I still thought she was beautiful.
 But that's just me.

 THE FINAL HOWL

 UNTRACEABLE isn't really as bad as people say.
 The acting is fine enough and Hoblit directs a decent film.
 It's just too bad the script and the way it was handled was horrible.
 If you're a Diane Lane fan, definitely check this out.
 If you're not, don't bother.
 Totally predictable, cliched, and a message that constantly gets forced down your throat, it might be a good idea to leave this film UNTRACEABLE from your viewing list.